-Organizations will be evaluated on their supplier engagement through their responses to questions in four key areas of the CDP climate change questionnaire related to governance, ambition, management (Scope 3) and supplier engagement.
+Organizations will be evaluated on their supplier engagement through their responses to questions in four key areas of the CDP climate change questionnaire related to governance, targets, ambition, management (Scope 3) and supplier engagement.
 These specific questions offer the opportunity for a company to provide details on supplier engagement in the Governance, Targets, Scope 3 Emissions, and Scope 3 Emissions (Supplier Engagement) sections of the questionnaire.
-In addition, each company's overall performance across the CDP climate change questionnaire will be factored in to their rating as an overall assessment of company performance on climate change.
-Information provided through the forests and/or water security questionnaire or Supply Chain Module (Climate Change/Forests/Water) are not evaluated.
+In addition, an organization's overall performance across the full CDP climate change questionnaire is factored into the rating as an overall assessment of company performance on climate change.
+Information provided through the Forests and/or Water Security questionnaire or the additional Supply Chain Module (Climate Change/Forests/Water) are not evaluated.

-To achieve a rating above D, companies must report engaging with their suppliers (see Scope 3 Emissions: Supplier Engagement for more details).
+To achieve a rating above D, companies must report engagement with their suppliers (see Scope 3 Emissions: Supplier Engagement for more details).